Ignore Infrastructure at Your Nonprofit’s Peril

 Not particularly alluring.

 Programs and services.
 Working with clients.
 Effecting change.
 Now we’re talking.
-Yet, without effective infrastructure, these are not achievable. […]
+Yet, without adequate infrastructure, these are not achievable.

 Are You Leading your Nonprofit with Courage?

 Leading a nonprofit is hard work.
 Internal and external issues arise that demand attention, and the solutions may not be easy.
-When issues go unattended, they may become so significant that they potentially endanger the organization in some way.
+When issues go unattended, they may become so significant that they potentially endanger the organization somehow.
 But this doesn’t need to be the case.
-With a strong leadership and skillful use of board meeting agendas, nonprofit executives and their boards can have the important conversations so they may be proactive and responsive and not caught off guard. […]
+With strong leadership and skillful use of board meeting agendas, nonprofit executives and their boards can have important conversations so they may be proactive and responsive and not caught off guard. […]

 At this time of year, I’m especially grateful to my clients, colleagues, and friends for the privilege of working and growing together.
-I’d like to share a few things that I’ve learned along the way – from you!
+I want to share a few things I’ve learned from you!

 Don’t Miss Out: Why You Need to Engage Diverse Stakeholders in Strategic Planning